gifford-lab/gifford-lab.github.io/pages/software.md

    * [GERV](http://gerv.csail.mit.edu/) - A statistical method for predicting non-coding variants' effect on transcription factor binding.

    * [PIQ](http://piq.csail.mit.edu/) - A computational method that identifies the genomic binding sites of hundreds of transcription factors (TFs) at corresponding motifs from DNase-Seq experiments with accuracy comparable to ChIP-Seq.

+   * [GERM](https://github.com/christopherreeder/germ) - An approach to identifying conditional occupancy events for a protein from ChIA-PET data.

    * [SRPOUT](https://github.com/gifford-lab/SPROUT) - High Resolution Modeling of Chromatin Interactions.